dylansloann/Antihax/README.md

 ### Features
 * Offers a full scan of any specified directory and subdirectories for most common viruses.
 * Provides a fully functional password manager.
-* Can perform a fill backup of any specified directory and subdirectories.
+* Can perform a full backup of any specified directory and subdirectories.

 ### Built With